You have no items in your shopping cart.

 Often this is related to other illnesses or conditions.
 In cases of advanced Alzheimer's disease, a person may no longer notice the need to go to the toilet in a socially acceptable place, ignoring messages from the bladder to the brain.
 Mobility issues are also a cause of functional incontinence, and can seriously impact the time it takes to get to a bathroom.

-Total incontinence is when your bladder can't store any urine at all.
+Total incontinence is when your bladder cannot store any urine at all.
 This causes either a constant passing of urine and very frequent leakage.

 This type of incontinence is often caused by a problem with the bladder from birth, but can also be caused by spinal injury or bladder fistula.